 To qualify as a Ph.D. candidate, each graduate student must pass the Admission to Candidacy, or “A exam.”
 This exam has both written and oral components.
 The A Exam is taken at the start of the third year of registration.
 (Note: Students are expected to complete their coursework in the first two years, prior to taking the A exam).

 The A exam must be taken by September 30 of your third year.
 You should consult with your committee about an acceptable date/time and reserve a room.
-You must file a Schedule of Examination Form (available from the Graduate School web site at https://gradschool.cornell.edu/wp-content/uploads/2019/04/Schedule-A-Exam-100116.pdf.
-The completed Schedule of Exam form for the A-exam must be filed with the Graduate School at least seven (7) days prior to the date of the exam.
-This form must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and then brought to the GFAs for their signature.
-You should give a copy of the written proposal for your exam to each member of the examination committee at least a week before the oral exam.
+Complete a Schedule of Examination Form on-line at https://gradschool.cornell.edu/forms/ at least seven (7) days prior to the date of the exam.
+This form must be approved by all of the members of the Special Committee, the Director of Graduate Studies, and the GFAs.
+Give a copy of the written proposal for your exam to each member of the examination committee at least a week before the oral exam.

 If the exam is not taken by September 30 of your third year, your mentor must write a formal letter of explanation to the DGS, including the time when the exam will be taken.
 A copy of the letter will go into your permanent file.
 Please note that not having obtained sufficient data is not an acceptable reason for delaying the A exam.